It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: October

-Criteria/Description: You must take the PSAT/NMSQT ® in the specified year of the high school program and no later than the third year in grades 9 through 12, regardless of grade classification or educational pattern, be enrolled as a high school student, progressing normally toward graduation or completion of high school; planning to enroll full time in college no later than the fall following completion of high school; and, be a citizen of the United States; or be a U.S. lawful permanent resident (or have applied for permanent residence, the application for which has not been denied) and intend to become a U.S. citizen at the earliest opportunity allowed by law.
+Description/Criteria: You must take the PSAT/NMSQT ® in the specified year of the high school program and no later than the third year in grades 9 through 12, regardless of grade classification or educational pattern, be enrolled as a high school student, progressing normally toward graduation or completion of high school; planning to enroll full time in college no later than the fall following completion of high school; and, be a citizen of the United States; or be a US lawful permanent resident (or have applied for permanent residence, the application for which has not been denied) and intend to become a US citizen at the earliest opportunity allowed by law.

 First Freedom Student Competition(s)